We are recognised as authorities in our specialised fields. We publish newsletters with informed opinions that are free for you to subscribe to.

-This third article in a series of six, on the various land tax provisions contained within the Income Tax Act 2007 (‘the Act’), will focus on the potential application of section CB 6A – Disposal within five years: bright-line test for residential land.
+This third article, in a series of six, on the various land tax provisions contained within the Income Tax Act 2007 (“the Act”), will focus on the potential application of section CB 6A – Disposal within 10 years: bright-line test for residential land.

 Section CB 6A, is naturally commonly referred to as the bright-line test.
-The taxing provision came into effect from 1st October 2015, and is arguably quite ruthless in its potential application – acquire residential land and sell it again within a 5 year period, and basically unless you can claim the main home exclusion, you will be paying tax on any disposal gain you make.
+The taxing provision came into effect on 1st October 2015, and is arguably quite ruthless in its potential application – acquire residential land and sell it again within a 10-year period (although reduced to 5 years if its “new build land”), and basically, unless you can claim the main home exclusion, you will be paying tax on any disposal gain you make.

-Because of its draconian nature, most advisors jump straight to bright-line considerations when faced with a question from a client in relation to their residential land investment.
-However, it is the third article in my series for a reason, because in the pecking order it only has potential application if sections CB 6 and CB 12 do not apply in the first instance.
+Due to its draconian nature, most advisors jump straight to bright-line considerations when faced with a client’s question concerning their residential land investment.
+However, it is the third article in my series for a reason, because in the pecking order, it only has potential application if sections CB 6 and CB 12 do not apply in the first instance.

-In a lot of ways, the introduction of section CB 6A has made life at the Revenue a lot easier.
+In many ways, the introduction of section CB 6A has made life at the Revenue much easier.
 Since well before my time, section CB 6 has provided a tool for the Revenue’s investigators to assert that a taxpayer acquired their land with a purpose or intention of disposal, and consequently propose to assess the disposal gains for tax.
-In this regard, the onus was always on the taxpayer to then prove what their subjective intention or purpose was at the date they signed the agreement to buy the land (as outlined in article one of this series), however for whatever reason, unless the resale intention or purpose was clearly evident, the Revenue appeared to shy away from pursuing the taxpayer with a section CB 6 application.
+In this regard, the onus was always on the taxpayer to prove their subjective intention or purpose at the date they signed the agreement to buy the land (as outlined in article one of this series).
+However, for whatever reason, unless the resale intention or purpose was clearly evident, the Revenue appeared to shy away from pursuing the taxpayer with a section CB 6 application.

-When originally introduced, section CB 6A contained a two year bright-line period, and this was the position until the present Government decided to extend the requisite ownership period to five years, in respect of any agreements to acquire residential land, entered into post 29th March 2018.
+When originally introduced, section CB 6A contained a 2-year bright-line period, and this was the position until the present Government decided to extend the requisite ownership period to 5 years, in respect of any agreements to acquire residential land, entered into post 29th March 2018, and then again to 10 years, in respect of agreements to acquire residential land entered into post 27th March 2021.

-Lesson number one therefore – if you acquired your residential land before 29th March 2018 (you signed the binding contract effectively), and you still hold that land, then the bright-line rule has no application to you.
+Lesson number one, therefore – if you acquired your residential land before 29th March 2018 (you signed the binding contract effectively) and still hold that land, then the bright-line rule has no application to you.
 For example, if you signed a binding agreement on 1st March 2018, with settlement and title transfer to you occurring on 1st May 2018, your bright-line period would end on 30th April 2020, not 30th April 2023.
+So, confirming the date you “acquired” the land is the first critical step to determining which bright-line period may actually apply to the land.

 The first step in determining whether section CB 6A could have application to you, is consideration of the definition of residential land contained in the Act.
-If you can show that your land is not residential land as defined, then the taxing provision has no application.
+If you are able to show that your land is not residential land as defined, then the taxing provision has no application.

 - land with a dwelling on it;